ariafyy/R2Base/README.md

 ## What is R2Base

 R2Base focuses on providing a robust backbone for ranking and reading.
-It provides:
 - It provides a clear config query that can be used to reproduce a strategy of using ranking & reading for any applications.
 - It is optimized for scale and can be scaled up by adding more nodes.
 - It is optimized for speed where unnecessary delays are all taken care of.